np422/Op5util/Readme.md

 saved curl commands to interact with the REST-api and soon op5util.rb was born.

-The design nowdays is reasonable modular so new functions can be easily added if they are needed, pull requests are happily accepted.
+The design nowdays is reasonably modular so new functions can be easily added as needed, pull requests are happily accepted.

 I use op5util daily in a production environment, but it comes with no warranties.